NHS Data Sharing at Oakley Health Group

 Our community health services (such as district nurses and health visitors) have access but infrequently use the SCR.

 All our community nurses already have full access to the GP records of our patients (through our EMIS Web clinical system).

-Share Your Care/Connected Care and The Hampshire Health Record (CHIE)
+Share Your Care/Connected Care

 For Share Your Care, this is for direct care purposes and secondary uses (data analytics).

 In the policies and factsheets section of this website you can find factsheets, DPIAs and privacy notices for these data sharing purposes.